turingschool/career-development-curriculum-site/module_four/negotiations.md

 ---
 layout: page
 title: Negotiations
-subheading: How to Ask for What You Want
+subheading: How to Ask for What You Deserve
 ---

 ### Learning Goals